 Wrongful Death Settlements include compensation paid for both non-economic and economic losses.
 Some of those losses are economical while other losses are emotional, such as the loss of the deceased’s love and partnership.

 There are no written rules for determining the compensation amount for non-economic wrongful death claims.
 In the situation that the case would go to trial, a jury would be responsible for deciding the monetary value of the claim.

 - Moral support

 - Pain and Suffering from the time of the injury through the date of death

 Compensation is also owed to the family for economic losses caused by the passing of a loved one.
 This includes:

-It's not uncommon for an economist to place financial value on the loss of household services that the descendant would have provided to the family if not for the death.
-This type of claim would be added into the settlement amount.
+It's not uncommon for an economist to place a financial value on the loss of household services that the descendant would have provided to the family if not for the death.
+This type of claim would be added to the settlement amount.

 Our Savannah personal injury lawyers are committed to helping you with your personal injury case.